FAIR2-for-research-software/git-with-it/episodes/git_hygiene.md

 The `git config` command has a host of options that you can view with the `--help` flag.
 The first required option says what file should be modified and is typically either `global` or `local`.
-You can view the configuration with `git config --list` and you can optional restrict it to either the `--global` or `--local` configuration.
+You can view the configuration with `git config --list` and you can optionally restrict it to show either the `--global` or `--local` configuration.

 ``` bash
 git config --list